 What is the classroom management and discipline approach?

 Le Monde strives to offer a safe and secure environment for all children, families, and staff.
 Whenever possible, inappropriate behavior is responded to with redirection, natural/logical consequences, guidance towards child-led problem solving, and other non-punitive approaches.

 Corporal punishment is never used at Le Monde.
 Suspension and possible expulsion is used in response to severe and/or repeated behavior that threatens the learning environment and/or the safety of students and staff.
 A copy of Le Monde’s Suspension and Expulsion Policy and Procedure can be obtained from the office.

 Do you offer physical education?

 Physical education classes are provided at least twice a week.

 What are the demographics of Le Monde French Immersion Public Charter School?

 The demographics fluctuate from year to year due to our small size.
 On average we aspire to reflect the demographics of the Portland Public School District in race and income level.

 Can parents volunteer in the classrooms, and is it required?

 Parents are encouraged to volunteer at Le Monde, though there is no requirement for volunteering.
-Volunteer opportunities may include field study chaperones, and lunch servers.
+Volunteer opportunities may include field study chaperones or assisting in classrooms if teachers request assistance.
 We also have many opportunities for parents to help with fundraising and special events outside of school time.